x69420/DoctrineEncryptBundle/README.md

-## this verstion 2.0 drop support from many functionnalities of the 1.0 :
+## this verstion 3.0 drop support from many functionnalities of the 1.0 :
 many unused features was removed for the sake of performance and readability :
 - EmbeddedAnnotation are no more supported (I don't ever know what it is so... if you'r curious, google for `Doctrine\ORM\Mapping\Embedded`)
 - the annotation only mode is no more tested, use it knowing the risk ;)

+an almost total rework of the event listener has been done, it now use a cache for most of the time consuming operations and listen to many less events.
+It do no more need an update on each flush.

 ###Advantages and disadvantaged of an encrypted database